 Organisations will utilise existing communications resourced to the extent possible given the circumstances.
-If an emergency event escalates to require the activation of regional structures, the State Emergency Service will establish a communications network for all organisations involved.
+If an emergency event escalates to require the activation of regional structures, the State Emergency Service has some capacity to establish a communications network in support of the response.